VoodaGod/InstagramLocationScraper/README.md

-# LocationCrawler
+# Instagram Location Crawler
-A non API python program to scrape number of posts at a location, as well as locations in a city I am coding this for use in my Seminar "Computational Social Sciences" to acquire data for my group
+A non API python program to scrape number of posts at a location, as well as locations in a city from Instagram
+I am coding this for use in my Seminar "Computational Social Sciences" to acquire data for my group
 ### Full usage:
 ```